Kitware/CMake/Help/variable/CMAKE_BUILD_TYPE.rst

 variable will be the same as it is specified when invoking CMake.
 For instance, if ``-DCMAKE_BUILD_TYPE=ReLeAsE`` is specified, then the value of ``CMAKE_BUILD_TYPE`` will be ``ReLeAsE``.

+See :variable:`CMAKE_CONFIGURATION_TYPES` for specifying the configuration with multi-config generators.